Skip to main content

 Level up your articles by incorporating insights from interviews

-Interviewing subject matter experts or members of your target audience for articles can have many positive effects.
+Interviewing subject matter experts or members of your target audience for articles and roundup posts can have many positive effects.
 One, it sets your content apart from the cookie-cutter stuff already available on your topic.
 Two, it can strengthen the arguments you make in your content, helping you earn the trust of readers.
 That trust can boost engagement with your content, allow you time to establish relationships and nurture leads, help drive revenue from your blog, etcetera.

 But for the interviews you conduct to be fruitful, you need to: